 We followed the technique from our previous attempt with one exception.
 I looked to British chef Heston Blumenthal’s brown chicken stock for inspiration.
 I wanted to make an extremely savoury stock with which to braise the pork hocks, but without employing soy or other standard umami-agents like marmite or anchovies.

 So, employing a slow cooker, I started a stock with ice water and three chicken legs.
 While the stock was very lightly simmering, I roasted three more chicken legs on racks at 400 F, each leg coated in skim milk powder.
 These, I rotated every 20 minutes for an hour.
-Milk powder being purely protein, the legs coloured heavily.
+Milk powder packed with protein and sugars, the legs coloured heavily.

 After 3 hours, I strained the stock, discarding the unroasted chicken legs and added the roasted chicken legs.
 This, I again simmered for 3 hours and strained.